 c.
 1300, "action of guarding or shielding from attack or injury; act of defending by fighting; a fortified place of refuge," from Old French defense, from Latin defensus, past participle of defendere "ward off, protect" (see defend).
 It also arrived (without the final -e) from Old French defens, from Latin defensum "thing protected or forbidden," neuter past participle of defendere.

-Defens was assimilated into defense, but not before it inspired the alternative spelling defence, via the same tendency that produced hence (hennis), pence (penies), dunce (Duns).
-First used 1935 as a euphemism for "national military resources."
-Defense mechanism in psychology is from 1913.
+Middle English defens was assimilated into defense, but not before it inspired the alternative spelling defence, via the same tendency that produced hence (hennis), pence (penies), dunce (Duns).
+Webster made the -se form standard in U.S., but British has preferred defence, and compare fence (n.).

 Meaning "a speech or writing intended to repel or disprove a charge or accusation" is from late 14c., as is the sense of "method adopted by one against whom a lawsuit has been brought."
 Meaning "science of defense against attack" (in fencing, boxing, etc.) is from c.
 1600.
 Used by 1935 as a euphemism for "national military resources," but the notion (non-euphemistic) was in Middle English: man of defense "warrior," ship of defense "warship."
 Defenses "natural weapons of an animal" is by 1889.
 Defense mechanism in psychology is from 1913.